DorianTheGrey/DU-DamageReport/README.md

 1. TIME - Will display the time on this screen as long as the script runs.

 2. DMG - This mode displays the damaged and broken elements of your ship (should there be any).
 Clicking on the Scrap-Tier in the header switches through Scrap-Tiers 1 to 4 to calculate your repair time and amount of specific scraps needed.
 (Please set your skills in the Settings, or it will not show correct data.)
+Clicking on "Damage Name" or "Broken Name" will turn the display to use element types instead of names, should you prefer that.
+Clicking on "Damage Type" or "Broken Type" will then turn the display back again to use names instead.

 3. DMGO - This will draw a ship outline based on the position of the elements of your ship.
 You can switch the screen into top, side or front views.